-New York, truly one of the best places in the world.
-It's busy, dirty, too cold or too humid, everything is expensive, people are aggressive and the subways suck ass, yet it is still one of the funnest places to be.
+New York is such a complex and amazing place.
+It's busy, dirty, cold or humid, everything is expensive, subways suck ass, and yet it's still one of the funnest places to be.

-Each neighborhood/borough has it's best places and hidden gems are everywhere.
+Each neighborhood has great things and hidden gems are everywhere.
 Food and drinking rule the city.

 Getting Around: The Subway Get a 7-Day pass and you'll be good to go.